sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_bm168x_test.rst

    $ docker pull sophgo/tpuc_dev:v3.2
    $ docker run --rm --name myname -v $PWD:/workspace -it sophgo/tpuc_dev:v3.2

-After running the command, it will be in a Docker container, install tpu_mlir python package in the docker environment:
+After running the command, it will be in a Docker container.
+You can the latest ``tpu-mlir`` wheel installation package from the SDK package provided by SOPHGO, such as ``tpu_mlir-*-py3-none-any.whl``.
+Install tpu_mlir in the Docker container:

 .. code-block:: shell

-   $ pip install tpu_mlir[all]
+   $ pip install tpu_mlir-*-py3-none-any.whl[all]

 .. _get tpu-perf: